Hitmaka: 2010–present: Transition to production and success

-In 2010, Ward quietly ended his rap career and focused more on producing and writing songs for other artists.
+In 2010, Ward quietly ended his rap career and focused more on producing songs for other artists.
 His major placement was in 2011, when he was credited (alongside Rob Holladay and Polow da Don) as the co-producer for rapper Lil Wayne's single, "John", featuring Rick Ross.
-He was later credited as producer or co-composer on other singles that followed: Driicky Graham's "Snapbacks & Tattoos" (2012), Tamar Braxton (sister of Toni Braxton) with "The One" (2013), and DJ Infamous' "Double Cup" (2014).
+He was later credited as producer or co-composer on other singles that followed: Driicky Graham's "Snapbacks & Tattoos" (2012), Tamar Braxton's "The One" (2013), and DJ Infamous' "Double Cup" (2014).

 In mid-2014, Ward officially changed his alias to Hitmaka, referencing his revamp as a full-time music producer.
 His first outing under the Hitmaka alias was for Nicki Minaj's third studio album, The Pinkprint, which was released on December 15, 2014.
 Ward is credited as co-producer on the tracks "Want Some More", "Buy a Heart", and "Shanghai".
 Later that year, Ward appeared on the first season of the VH1 reality series, Love & Hip Hop: Hollywood, a California spinoff of the Love & Hip Hop franchise.
 The series loosely followed events in his personal life.
 On November 9, 2014, it was announced by VH1 that they had fired Ward from Love & Hip Hop: Hollywood, due to him being arrested for allegedly assaulting his fellow castmate and former girlfriend, Masika Kalysha.

 Throughout the five-year span, he focused more on production throughout, producing and composing for Jeremih ("Giv No Fuks", "Worthy" and "I Think of You"), Chris Brown ("Party"), K. Michelle ("Ain't You"), Big Sean ("Bounce Back"), Kid Ink ("Nasty" and "F with U"), Ty Dolla Sign ("Ex" and "Pineapple"), A Boogie wit da Hoodie ("Look Back at It"), Meek Mill ("Dangerous") and 2 Chainz ("Rule the World").
 He also produced a single, "Thot Box", featuring A Boogie wit da Hoodie, 2 Chainz, Tyga, YBN Nahmir and Meek Mill.